-Add or delete a BGP peer - Amazon Direct Connect
+Add a BGP peer to an Amazon Direct Connect virtual interface - Amazon Direct Connect

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Add or delete an IPv4 or IPv6 BGP peering session to your virtual interface.
+Add or delete an IPv4 or IPv6 BGP peering session to your virtual interface using either the Amazon Direct Connect console or using the command line or API.

 Multi-protocol BGP is not supported.
 IPv4 and IPv6 operate in dual-stack mode for the virtual interface.